खुशनसीब हैं वो जो वतन पर मिट जाते हैं, मरकर भी वो लोग अमर हो जाते हैं

 The Khadi and Village Industries Commission has certified KKGSS above as the only manufacturer and supplier unit of the Indian flags to the entire country.
 It has around 100 specialists in weaving and the same number of specialists in spinning who work hard in making the flags.

-There are few standard for size and dimensions set up by the Bureau of Indian Standards(BIS).
+There are few standards for size and dimensions set up by the Bureau of Indian Standards(BIS).

-There is one unit of KKGSS’s in Bgalkot that supplies material for making flag.
-After getting the material, it passes through the process of dyeing in three colours.
-Three different lots of clothes are coloured with the standard three colors of our Tiranga.
-The blue chakra with 24 spokes is printed on the white cloth.
+There is one unit of KKGSS’s in Bagalkot that supplies material for making a flag.
+After getting the material, it passes through the process of dying in three colours.
+Three different lots of clothes are coloured with the standard three colours of our Tiranga.
+The blue chakkra with 24 spokes is printed on the white cloth.

-After dyeing, the three pieces of the dyed colors are cut in the desired sizes.
+After dyeing, the three pieces of the dyed colours are cut in the desired sizes.
 They are stitched together.

 Sewing machines are imported from Japan to carry out the whole procedure of manufacturing flag.
-The blur chakra is printed on both the sides of the flags with high precision as they should be looking overlapping each other one on another.
+The blue chakkra is printed on both the sides of the flags with high precision as they should be looking overlapping each other one on another.

 - Hand spinning

-- Bleaching and dyeing of materials in three colours
+- Bleaching and dying of materials in three colours

-- Blue Chakra with 24 equal spokes printing
+- Blue Chakkra with 24 equal spokes printing

 - Stitching and toggling of all the pieces together